benkolera/talk-opaleye/code/README.md

   convert columns to the haskell values, I'll run the query against the database and give you back the haskell values.

-You guessed it, QueryRunner is a ProductProfunctor, so as long as you've got a transformation between each column and the haskell type then it'll all just work.
+You guessed it!
+QueryRunner is a ProductProfunctor, so as long as you've got a transformation between each column and the haskell type then it'll all just work.

 Lets see it in action: